wbcmedia/wbcmedia.github.io/2026/draft.md

 # FOC Gideon Intercepts Barclay and Barclay (Cake Stuffing)

-- [ ] Sort out B&B dialogue
+- Gideon is speaking into a large mobile phone

-- Gideon has a large mobile phone in one hand and a sheet of paper (a fake will he's just made) in the other
+- In his other hand he holds a sheet of paper (a fake will he's just made)

 **_Gideon_** : The old fool's left everything to his servants.
 I know.
 I know.
 Don't worry, you'll get your money, I just need a bit more time...
 There's no need to threaten me George, it'll all work out, I promise